yhtMinceraft1010X/liferay-portal/modules/etl/talend/README.markdown

 /headless-commerce-delivery-catalog/v1.0
 ``

-All components support re-using Liferay Connection Component.
-It saves user from repetitive connection configuration steps required by all I/O components.
+All components support re-using the Liferay Connection Component.
+It saves users from repetitive connection configuration steps required by all I/O components.

 ### List of components

 * Connection Component

-  Liferay Host URL should be set to root domain like `"http://localhost:8080"` or `"https://liferay.com"`
+  Set the Liferay Host URL to a root domain like `"http://localhost:8080"` or `"https://liferay.com"`

 * Liferay Input Component

-  Submits GET requests to configured endpoint, receives data, converts it to schema described by Open API Spec and passes it further to Talend flow.
+  Submits GET requests to configured endpoint, receives data, converts it to the schema described by the Open API Spec, and passes it further to Talend flow.

 * Liferay Output Component

-  Receives data, converts it to schema described by Open API Spec schema and submits POST/PUT requests with data to configured endpoint.
+  Receives data, converts it to the schema described by the Open API Spec, and submits POST/PUT requests with data to the configured endpoint.

 * Liferay Batch File

-  Formats received records into proper format described by Open API Spec schema and aggregates it into JSON line batch file.
+  Formats received records into the proper format described by the Open API Spec schema and aggregates it into JSON line batch file.

 * Liferay Batch Output File

-  Submits batch file to `headless-batch-engine` endpoint.
-This component may refer to Liferay Batch File component if that component produces batch file
+  Submits a batch file to the `headless-batch-engine` endpoint.
+This component may refer to the Liferay Batch File component if that component produces a batch file.